darraghoriordan/eslint-plugin-nestjs-typed/README.md

 }
 ```

-Fails - the enumName doesn't match the enumType
+FAILS - the enumName doesn't match the enumType

 ```ts
 class MyClass {